thekeybox/keybox/README.md

 Clients can use their existing infrastructure to host the solution or can use the secure Keybox hosted node environment.

-Check here the demo

 # USE CASES

-Below are examples of where and how Keybox can be applied: for data at rest; for data in transit or sharing; for

-key management and recovery; for compliance and for data theft obstruction.
+Below are examples of where and how Keybox can be applied: for data at rest; for data in transit or sharing; for key management and recovery; for compliance and for data theft obstruction.

   And this will produce a flow chart: